Donating

 - Praying for counselors

-- Supporting counselors with camp needsDean of Women: FILLED for 2025
+- Supporting counselors with camp needsDean of Women: Filled!

 - Working with the Director to match counselors and campers